MileHacker Logo

 Accessible Locations within Day-Trip Distance

 Santiago de Compostela: Approximately 70 km (43 miles).
-The journey takes 30-40 minutes by high-speed train (Avant) or 1 hour by bus.
+The journey takes 30-40 minutes as a result of high-speed train (Avant) or 1 hour by bus.
 A UNESCO World Heritage city.
-Lots of direct trains and coaches run from La Coruña.
+Lots of trains without changes and coaches run from La Coruña.

 More Day Trip Ideas